• Skip to primary navigation

 Can you fly tinkerbell down a zip wire?

-Learn about changes of state with these lovely melted bead fairy wands from The Artful Parent.
+Learn about state changes with these lovely melted bead fairy wands from The Artful Parent.

 The Little Mermaid Activities

-Do you remember Ariel’s treasure cave?
-Can you practice sorting toys depending on the material they’re made from?
+Ariel’s cave of treasures is the perfect inspiration for sorting toys depending on the material they’re made from.

 ocean-play-dough